PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The next adjacent ExpandDims and flatten-HW Transpose/Reshape compatibility owners each return one rewrite counter, each has one production occurrence, and both receive the live Session LayoutState.
-Their results are currently discarded.
-Strict characterization fixes their order between the captured late-Concat fanout guard and the following NHWC-Reshape owner.
+Their results are retained under distinct late-layout targets.
+Their order between the captured late-Concat fanout guard and the following NHWC-Reshape owner remains fixed.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned